lawrenceevalyn/THE-DISS/prelim-proposal-Shakey.md

 What if we look at popularity? -- true popularity, which encompasses not just what is published new but what is purchased re-issued.

-London popular media, 1790-1810.

 The uses of Shakespeare!

-Look at authors who use many genres.

 # annotated bibliography
 ## 10-15 items that register the methodological / theoretical / critical priorities of the thesis project